Zucchini Frittata with Tomato and Bacon

 • Pour egg mixture over the cooked zucchini.
 Sprinkle the top with halved cherry tomatoes and crumbled bacon.
 Allow the frittata to cook on the stove for a few minutes until the bottom begins to set and a light crust begins to form on the sides.

-• Put the oven proof skillet in the oven and continue cooking for another 10-12 minutes or until the top is golden and the center is set.
+• Put the oven proof skillet in the oven and continue baking for another 10-12 minutes or until the top is golden and the center is set.
 Cool 5 minutes before serving.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.